TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/MythsFaqAcknowledgments/Index.rst

 are.

 Actually a data structure defined in TypoScript could also have been modeled in XML.
-Currently you  *cannot* use XML as an alternative to TypoScript (writing of October 2011), but this may happen at some point.
-Lets present this fictitious example of how a TypoScript structure could also have been implemented in "TSML" (our fictitious name for the non-existing TypoScript Mark-Up Language)::
+Currently you *cannot* use XML as an alternative to TypoScript (writing of March 2013), but this may happen at some point.
+Let's present this fictitious example of how a TypoScript structure could also have been implemented in "TSML" (our fictitious name for the non-existing TypoScript Mark-Up Language)::